eunomia-bpf/nvbit-tutorial/tools/mem_printf2/README.md

 }
 ```

-The receiver thread:
-1. Continuously polls the channel for new data
-2. When data is received, it simply prints the message
-3. Unlike more complex tools, it doesn't need to parse a specific data structure
+The receiver thread continuously polls the channel for new data and simply prints the message when data is received.
+Unlike more complex tools, it doesn't need to parse a specific data structure.

 ## How It Works: Device Side (inject_funcs.cu)